nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 producers to connect to.
 The `broadcast_address:tcp_port` combination should be used as the unique key for this union.

-A periodic timer should be used to repeatedly poll the configured `nsqlookupd` so that clients will automatically discover new producers.
+A periodic timer should be used to repeatedly poll the configured `nsqlookupd` so that consumers will automatically discover new producers.
 The client library should automatically initiate connections to all newly found `nsqd` producers.

 When client library execution begins it should bootstrap this polling process by kicking off an initial set of requests to the configured `nsqlookupd` instances.

 ## <a name="connection_handling">Connection Handling</a>

-Once a client has an `nsqd` producer to connect to (via discovery or manual configuration), it should open a TCP connection to `broadcast_address:port`.
-A separate TCP connection should be made to each `nsqd` for each topic the client wants to consume.
+Once a consumer has an `nsqd` producer to connect to (via discovery or manual configuration), it should open a TCP connection to `broadcast_address:port`.
+A separate TCP connection should be made to each `nsqd` for each topic the consumer wants to subscribe to.

 When connecting to an `nsqd` instance, the client library should send the following data, in order: